snewcomer/ember-short-number/README.md

 - `101234` is converted to `101,1K` in Espanol if need 1 significant digit

 Based on [cldr-numbers-full](https://github.com/unicode-cldr/cldr-numbers-full)

+Here is the related proposal for [Compact Decimal Format](https://github.com/tc39/ecma402/issues/37).

 Currently this only shortens with latin digits 0..9